intermountainneuroimaging/hierarchy-curator/README.md

 ### Validate Methods
 In addition to the curate methods, the implementation can inherit _validate_ methods specific to each container.
-By default these methods will always return `True`.
+By default these methods will always return `False`.
 However, if, for example, curating a file is a time consuming process, it may be useful to tag a file during the curation method and check for that tag elsewhere in the validate method.
 Below is an example of how one might accomplish that: